brickbots/PiFinder/docs/build_guide.md

 The PiFinder screen and keyboard should face the direction your focuser does, with the camera pointing forward.
 To accommodate left hand and right hand orientations the Pi Mount and Back Plate have two versions denoted with lh and rh suffixes in the filenames.
 The rest of the pieces work with either configurations.

 Left and Right hand refer to the side of the scope with the focuser when standing near the mirror and facing the aperture end.
 Generally 'Behind' the scope.

+There is a software option for left and right handed operation.
+See the [User Guide](user_guide.md#switch-sides) for details on setting this.

 ### GoPro